gabrielaraujr/api-nodejs-jwt/README.md

 # Authorization API

-Authorization API with JWT using node.js and oracle database (async/await)
+API with JWT using Node.js, Express and Oracledb